 If your service is uncontended (1:1) then your local infrastructure is private, so you alone use it and therefore have complete control over what it is used for.

 For more information about contention ratio, read our Beginners guide to connectivity and Beginners guide to downtime.

 2. Target fix time

 Should your broadband cease to work, your target fix time refers to the timescale that, once a problem is reported, your supplier will work to try and fix it.
 It is important to recognise that this is not a guarantee that it will be fixed within this timescale, only that your supplier will use best endeavours to fix the problem within that timescale.

 If your target fix time is 48 hours, this means that your broadband supplier is under no obligation to attend to the problem before those two days are up.
 Whilst it does not necessarily mean you will have to wait this long, those customers with a shorter fix time than you will be able to “queue-jump” in front of you to get their issues attended to first.

-It is therefore particularly important for businesses who rely on the internet to function, to have a same day target fix time.
+It is therefore particularly important for businesses who rely on the internet to function, to have the same day target fix time.

 3. Monthly site availability